alem-platform/bootcamp-go/story01/unixbox-08/README.md

 Create a script `solution.sh` that does the following:

-- Prints the second to last line
+- Counts the lines that have `in` in them

 ### Available commands